00

 Behind the laughter, the film carries a bittersweet note.
 Executive producer Klario Zavala, a longtime friend of Carlen, passed away mid-production at age 33.
 Known for backing offbeat projects when few others would, Zavala championed Frat Earthers from its earliest drafts, reportedly telling Carlen, “This is the dumbest idea I’ve ever heard, lets make it.”
 Following Zavala’s passing, the production was turned into a short film.
 “Zavala gave this movie its wings,” said Carlen.
 “It’s ridiculous, yes, but it’s also his spirit: defiant, weird, and totally unfiltered.”
 Zavala is honored with blink-and-you’ll-miss-it cameos.

 The film stars Gavin Mulcahy, Steph LeHane and Isaac Carlen.
 Guest starring former Dr. Dre protege, Bishop Lamont.
-Shot primarily in Massachusetts with community support from Tom’s Pizza, United Parish of Auburndale and Tifereth Israel of New Bedford.
+Shot in Pasadena, CA and Boston, MA.

-Following a sold out debut in Boston, Frat Earthers will have it's west coast premiere at the historic Raymond Theater in Los Angeles, Oct.
-19th at 4pm.
-The film is suitable for all ages and tickets can be purchased at theaters or online at www.fratearthers.com
+Following a packed house debut in Boston, Frat Earthers will have it's west coast premiere at the historic Raymond Theatre in Pasadena, Oct.
+19th from 5pm-9pm.
+The film is suitable for all ages and tickets can be purchased online at www.fratearthers.com

 Runtime 40 min